 On this page

 The DECD preschool outdoor learning project has committed to creating 20 new outdoor learning areas in South Australian preschools between 2014 and 2018.
 This government initiative represents a $6 million investment over 4 years.
+The project has now been delivered at 10 sites across South Australia.

 The design and build of each area takes into account authentic contributions from children, families and the local communities.
 The engagement process is helping to create culturally appropriate environments that strengthen local communities.